-My husband’s favorite dessert is banana pudding and he has made it his mission to try it at every restaurant across the Southeast United States.
-But he has yet to find one that compares this my recipe for banana pudding.
+My husband's favorite dessert is banana pudding and he has made it his mission to try it at every restaurant across the southeast.
+But he has yet to find one that compares to my recipe for banana pudding.

-- Heavy Whipping Cream: This keeps the pudding light and fluffy.
-Do not be tempted to substitute defrosted whipped topping, such as Cool Whip.
+- Heavy Whipping Cream: Do not be tempted to substitute defrosted whipped topping, such as Cool Whip.
 The pudding has additional sugar added to the base to account for using unsweetened whipped cream.

 - Vanilla Wafers: Use homemade vanilla wafers or your favorite store-bought brand.

-- Bananas: Select bananas that are just ripe, or slightly underripe, without any brown spots.
+- Bananas: Select bananas that are just ripe, or slightly underripe.
+The banana peel can have brown spots, but be sure that the flesh of the banana is without any brown spots or bruising.

 - Lemon Juice: I strongly recommend dipping the sliced bananas in lemon juice, fresh or jarred, before assembling the banana pudding.
-Not only does this keep the bananas from browning quickly, but it also adds a bit of acidity to the pudding, balancing out the flavors.
+Not only does this keep the bananas from browning quickly, but it also adds a bit of acidity to the pudding, balancing out the richness of the dessert.

 How to Make Banana Pudding